agundawar/browser_controller/README.md

 	-	POST /start/:browser : To start the browser on the server (Allowed values for browser - "firefox", "chrome", "safari", "explorer").
 Also accepts JSON body with "key" & "proxy" as optional parameters

-	-	GET /stop : To stop the browser
+	-	GET /stop/:browser : To stop the browser (Allowed values for browser - "firefox", "chrome", "safari", "explorer")

+	-	GET /cleanup/:browser : To cleanup the browser (Allowed values for browser - "firefox", "chrome", "safari", "explorer")

 ### OS supported